 The manner in which alimony was resolved determines how it may be collected.
 Some of the measures to collect unpaid alimony can be accomplished without a lawyer, but a lawyer can help an individual to understand the process and what is involved.

 Can the amount of alimony be changed if my circumstances change?

 In some cases, the amount of spousal support a person is required to pay can be adjusted.
 When people have bargained for an amount of alimony in a contract that specifies that the amount will not be modifiable, it is not likely to be adjusted.
 However, in cases where alimony is set out in a court order and a person’s expenses have greatly increased, or one party’s income has significantly changed, alimony may be subject to modification.
 Legal advice is necessary to determine if the facts of the case warrant a modification.

 How is alimony treated on my income taxes?

-Alimony is taxable as income to the person who receives it and tax deductible for the person paying it.
+Spousal support is taxable as income to the person who receives it and tax-deductible for the person paying it.

 How do I determine how much alimony I should receive?

 How much alimony a person should receive is a complicated issue and depends on the financial situations of both parties.
 An individual can get a general idea of how much he or she might expect to receive by deducting his or her average, reasonable monthly expenses from his or her net income to determine what ability he or she has to pay.
 Then complete the same calculation for the other spouse’s average, reasonable expenses and net income to determine how much additional money he or she might pay on a monthly basis.
 This mathematical equation oversimplifies the process of determining an alimony entitlement, if any, and an attorney will help to determine, with more detail, what one might expect to receive.
 There are no formulas used in establishing alimony, and there are many factors that lie solely with the presiding judge.